UniStuttgart-VISUS/mmpld/README.md

 std::vector<std::uint8_t> particles;
 mmpld::seek_table seekTable;

-// Define the vertex format and colour format we want to have the particles in.
-// In this sample, this is a compile-time constant, but you can use any format
-// here, e.g. something you read from user input. mmpld::list_header targetListHeader;
-::ZeroMemory(&targetListHeader, sizeof(targetListHeader));
-targetListHeader.vertex_type = mmpld::vertex_type::float_xyz;
-targetListHeader.colour_type = mmpld::colour_type::rgb32;

 // Open the file with your preferred API, in this case WIN32. auto hFile = ::CreateFile(_T("test.mmpld"), GENERIC_READ, FILE_SHARE_READ,
     nullptr, OPEN_EXISTING, FILE_ATTRIBUTE_READONLY, NULL);